Adarshd19/adarshd19.github.io/_pages/cv.md

 Talks and Posters
 ======
 * Debiasing representations by removing unwanted variation due to protected attributes
-  * Poster (presented by Laura Niss) at FAT-ML workshop at ICML in Stockholm, Sweeden, 2018.
+  * Poster (presented by Laura Niss) at FAT-ML workshop at ICML in Stockholm, Sweden, 2018.
   * Poster at the University of Michigan MIDAS Annual Data for Public Good Symposium, 2019.
   * Poster at the University of Michigan Women in Big Data at Michigan Symposium, 2018.
 * The Landscape of Non-Convex Quadratic Feasibility